dylanlan/dylanlan.github.io/_posts/2024-02-01-tridemp-master.md

 - He wanted his desired name: "Tridemp".
 He did not want to use a different name.
 - He had already acquired 57 legend marks over multiple weeks, and did not want to redo all that work.

-We continued trying to reach out to the community for guidance, and received a lot of .... well .... pessimism: [Non-Believers]({{ site.data.urls.tridemp_non_believers }})
+We continued trying to reach out to the community for guidance, and received a lot of .... well .... pessimism :(

 ## Kru Plz

 We continued trying to contact KRU.
-Tridemp and I both created a support tickets, hoping that two tickets would have more chance of being heard than one.
+Tridemp and I both created a support ticket, hoping that two tickets would have more chance of being heard than one.

 ![Kru Ticket](/assets/img/awakening/others/tridemp/support-ticket.png)